primal-coder/grid-engine/grid_engine/_cell/README.md

 # Cell

-The Cell class is demonstrably the most important element of `grid-engine`.
-It is integral in the creation and interaction of the grid.
-The Cell class contains information which upon arrangement with other cells, can be used to create living world.
-Cells should never be instantiated directly, but rather through an instance of the `grid_engine.grid.Grid` object.
-Instances of Cell may then be accessed through said instance.
+The `Cell` class is demonstrably the most important element of `grid_engine`.
+It is integral in the creation and interaction of the `grid`.
+The `Cell` class contains information which upon arrangement with other cells, can be used to create a rich and detailed environment suitable for a number of different uses.
+Cells should never be instantiated directly, but rather through an instance of the `grid_engine.grid.Grid` class.
+Instances of `Cell` may then be accessed through said `Grid` object.

 ## Base Properties